 I grew up in Miles City, Montana.
 I found my love of electronics in the Navy, where I was a calibration technician for 5 1/2 years.
 I decided to further my understanding of electronics and measurement science, and so I started studying Electrical Engineering at Montana State University.
 I first started getting involved in BOREALIS the fall of 2010.
 The thought of sending experiments to near-space intrigued me.
 Space has always been some sort of mystical place for me.
 Being able to measure and quantify the universe in some small way has an unbelievable draw.
 After going on my first flight, I was hooked.
 BOREALIS really opened my eyes to space, and I am interested in someday working for an aerospace company involved in space exploration.
 I am working as a BOREALIS intern, with a focus on a timer-controlled cut down system.

-Scott is a sophomore in the Computer Engineering program at Montana State University.
+Scott is a senior in the Computer Engineering program at Montana State University.
 A native to Montana, Scott was raised in rural Creston, Montana on his parent’s sheep farm.
 From an early age he was interested in all aspects of technology from robotics to space travel.
 Prior to coming to MSU, Scott worked as an IT professional after graduating from Flathead Valley Community College with an associate’s degree in information technology.
-Scott has enjoyed working in MSU’s electronics and digital logic labs, and recently accepted the "Best Spectrograph Design" award with his team at the National Student Solar Spectrograph Competition.
-In his free time Scott enjoys flying remote control aircraft, mountain biking, kayaking, video and board gaming, target shooting and researching the latest technology developments.
+Scott has enjoyed working in MSU’s electronics and digital logic labs, and has been involved with Montana Space Grant Consortium for several years while attending MSU.
+He has participated in the MSGC BOREALIS summer internship program (2013, 2014), the National Student Solar Spectrograph Competition (Best Spectrograph Design award), and recently became a student member of the MSGC advisory board.
+In his free time Scott enjoys flying remote control aircraft, mountain biking, kayaking, video and board gaming, paintball, target shooting and researching the latest technology developments.